Homeschoolers Guide to College Admissions

 Standardized Testing

-Final Tips For Filling Out Applications
+Final Tips For Homeschoolers Filling Out College Applications

 Homeschoolers will have a different journey when they prepare for college admissions than will students enrolled in conventional high schools.
 But, by keeping meticulous records of their progress throughout their high school career, college applications can be made easier.

 Additionally, some sections of a college application might indicate that a guidance counselor should fill them out.
 These fields will include information on how classes were graded, how GPA was determined and weighted, disciplinary history, and other relevant information.
 In the case of homeschoolers, parents will have to fill in these fields.
-Parents should be thorough and take their time filling out the application, creating an accurate description of their child’s academic career and accomplishments.

 About the Author